Saturday, December 28, 2019, through late March or mid-April 2020

 For visitors riding the shuttle bus, after getting dropped off at the lighthouse shuttle stop, one must follow the ~0.45-mile (0.7 km) mostly uphill paved path to get to the Lighthouse Visitor Center and the Observation Deck.
 Or, for those who are permitted to drive beyond the South Beach Road junction, the lighthouse area's accessible parking lot is located 0.4 miles (650 m) beyond (to the west of) the lighthouse shuttle stop and main visitor parking lot.
 Individuals with a Disabled Person parking placard or plate may open the gate at the west end of the roundabout at the shuttle stop and drive to the accessible parking lot (be sure to close the gate after you've passed through).
 Please drive slowly and carefully since this section of the road doubles as the pedestrian path from the main parking lot to the lighthouse.
 The accessible parking lot is on the right/north side of the road just beyond the cypress trees and before the green apartments.
 If you start driving up a hill beyond the cypress trees that overhang the road/path, you are going too far.

 The ~400-foot (~120 m) long path from the accessible parking lot to the Lighthouse Visitor Center and the observation deck at the top of the stairs is wheelchair-accessible.
 The visitor center and observation deck are also accessible.
 Accessible restrooms are located at the east end of the green garages that are located approximately 100 yards (~90 meters) to the east of the Lighthouse Visitor Center.
-To get to them, follow the accessible path from the accessible parking lot to the Lighthouse Visitor Center for about 290 feet (~90 meters) and make a very sharp left to follow the accessible path leading to the garage.
+To get to them, follow the accessible path from the accessible parking lot toward the Lighthouse Visitor Center for about 290 feet (~90 meters) and make a very sharp left to follow the accessible path leading to the garage.

 Chimney Rock Area